 Getting into shape is tough at the best of times.
 But when it threatens customers and business, it’s a relief to know there are tools available.
 Kinetic IT has been part of a global leadership network developing the SIAM Health Assessment by Scopism.
 It’s a tool designed to help businesses assess their service integration and management (SIAM) model, ensuring they are fit for purpose.
 And in an ever-changing world, we believe it’s better to be safe than sorry.

 The SIAM Health Assessment combines current SIAM knowledge, including Scopism’s own library, as well as expertise by other participating organisations.
 The result is a free tool that equips you with the knowledge you need to better understand your own SIAM model and journey.

-As lead architects, we thought it might be useful to describe our thinking regarding how the assessment would be useful for organisations.
-So, we’ll share some use cases from our own experiences working for a commercial service provider which specialises in service integration.
-This means that we often get involved with organisations that either already have a SIAM environment or have decided that they want to create one.
+To help organisations understand how the SIAM Health Assessment is useful for them, lead architects, Simon Dorst & Michelle Major-Goldsmith share their insights and some use cases from their own experiences working for a commercial service provider specialising in service integration.
+Simon and Michelle often get involved with organisations that either already have a SIAM model or have decided that they want to create one.

-Our first use case is one where the customer is ready to implement a SIAM environment or is already in planning or at the building stage of the SIAM roadmap or implementation journey.
+Our first use case is one where the customer is ready to implement a SIAM model or is already in the planning or building stage of the SIAM roadmap.